Post-Incorporation Compliances under Companies ACT 2013

 Appointment of Auditor

-We can conclude that companies consider compliance requirements as per the Companies Act and adhere to the same so as to ensure there are no further costs added to the company in the form of fines or penalties.
-Complying with the above-stipulated elements also would help the company set a standardized form for functioning with ease and efficiency.
+We can conclude that companies consider compliance requirements as per the Companies Act and adhere to them to ensure that no further costs are added to the company in the form of fines or penalties.
+Complying with the above-stipulated elements would also help the company set a standardized form for functioning with ease and efficiency.